SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Details on Experimental Setup

 \subsection{Helpfulness \& Harmlessness Control}

 \textbf{Dataset.} We use the Anthropic HH dataset available in HuggingFace.\footnote{\url{https://huggingface.co/datasets/Anthropic/hh-rlhf}}

 \textbf{Training and Optimization.} The reference model is trained for one epoch over chosen responses with a learning rate of $1e^{-5}$ and an effective batch size of $1024$.
 Preference policy models are trained for three epochs at full precision with an effective batch size of $128$, learning rate of $1e^{-6}$, and, otherwise specified, $\beta=0.1$.
 For TDPO v1 and v2, we set $\alpha=0.5$ as it performed better in preliminary experiments.
 Similarly, we set $\beta=2.5$ and $\gamma=0.3$ for SimPO.
+We set $\gamma=0.98$ for D$^2$PO and $k=0.8$ for SePO.
 For SparsePO, we set a learning rate of $5e^{-7}$, mask weight decay of $0.01$, and L1 normalization parameter of $0.001$ for both reward and KL masks.

+\textbf{Evaluation.} Similarly to the previous section, we calculate win rates using 100 prompts from the single-turn subset of the test set, sample 5 completions with nucleus sampling ($p=0.95$) and temperatures $T=\{0, 0.25,0.50,0.75,1.0\}$.
+Statistical significance at the system level is tested pairwise using Bootstrap resampling~\citep{davison1997bootstrap} with a $95\%$ confidence interval.
+Figure~\ref{appendix:fig-hh-prompt} shows the prompt used to obtain judgments from GPT4 (gpt-4-turbo), again using two setups.
+In the first one, we compare chosen responses against system responses, and in the second one, DPO responses against responses form other systems on an all vs all fashion.
+The order of responses is randomly chosen for each instance.